shaikezam/shaikezam.github.io/article/jakarta_ee_intro.md

 The project consists of multiple services, each encapsulated in its own Docker container, interconnected through a shared network (app-network).

 - **UI Service** (ui-service): This service handles the user interface of the application, built with Alpine.js and running on Node.js with Express.
-It connects to the shared network (app-network) and is responsible for presenting data from the backend services to the user.
+Responsible for presenting data from the backend services to the user.

 - **Order Service** (order-service): This backend service manages orders.
 It connects to a MariaDB database (db-service) and interacts with a messaging service for asynchronous communication.